hyundai-robotics/doc-hi6-operation/book.md

 * If a program with the same number as the program to which you want to copy the copied program exists already, you should select whether to overwrite the file.
 *
-  If there is no original file to copy, a notification message \(“No Original File Exists.”\) will appear.
+  If there is no original file to copy, a notification message \("No Original File Exists."\) will appear.